 Testing

-Ideally you’d complete a stool test or a gut profile.
+Ideally you’d start with a stool test or a gut profile.
 I use and recommend the GI MAP (which you can order yourself and find here, 7th test down the page) which has a section for yeast and fungus.
 The big caveat is that yeast doesn’t show up well on stool tests, so I often look at other markers like secretory IGA combined with symptomology for the most accurate picture.

 Stool tests offer a wonderful picture of the health of your gut and will help you better understand if there are other bacterial overgrowths or issues that may have contributed to candida.
 That way you can address and correct everything and even determine which herbs are the most effective.
+I especially recommend stool testing if you experience recurrent candida infections or flareups.

 But testing isn’t required.
 If you have symptoms of chronic yeast (listed in detailed here)–most commonly yeast infections, brain fog, bloating, fatigue, sugar cravings, nail fungus–it’s a good bet you have candida overgrowth and/or bacterial imbalance that would benefit from diet improvements and herbs to normalize gut flora.